-Scrum is agile.
+Scrum is an agile approach.
 It embraces change through working in short cycles – called sprints – that continue to deliver meaningful partial results.
 Due to intensive contact with the client and other stakeholders, the team receives frequent feedback.
 In that way, it can easily deal with continuously changing circumstances.

 Scrum teams are compact – seven plus or minus two persons – and are per definition multidisciplinary so that they are able to finish the lion’s share of the project together.
 The team is highly self-organised.
 Periodic retrospectives make sure the team keeps getting better and better.